BubbaDiego/v0.8/README.md

 ```

 However, the main database initializer now exposes the same functionality via

 the `--seed-thresholds` flag, allowing all seeding tasks to be consolidated into
 a single command.

+## Exporting Alert Thresholds

+Use the **Export** button on the Alert Thresholds page (or the
+`/system/alert_thresholds/export` API endpoint) to download a JSON snapshot of
+the threshold limits currently stored in the database.
+These exported values are
+the limits the system uses when evaluating alerts—they do **not** represent the
+current alerts themselves.

 ## Running `sonic_app.py`